2lindell/advent/docs/source.txt

 After going when the bear is following you:
 	move bear to location;
 	continue the action.
-Rule for choosing notable locale objects for In_Barren_Room when the chain is locked (this is the put chain after bear rule):
-	set the locale priority of the chain to 4;
-	continue the activity.

 [O64]A golden chain is a lockable locked treasure in In_Barren_Room with description [ccr]"The chain has thick links of solid gold!" and deposit points 14.
 The chain can be lockable.
 The chain can be locked or unlocked.
 The set of keys unlocks the chain.
 Understand "links/shackles/solid/gold/thick/chains" as the chain.